ArjunFrancis/FREE-AI-RESOURCES/resources/ai-ethics.md

 **If you're completely new to AI Ethics, start with these 3 resources in order:**

 1. 🟢 [Elements of AI: AI Ethics Module](https://www.elementsofai.com/) - Quick introduction to ethical implications of AI in accessible language for non-technical audiences
-2. 🟢 [Ethics of AI - University of Helsinki](https://ethics-of-ai.mooc.fi) - Free self-paced course exploring what AI ethics means and how to develop AI ethically
+2. 🟢 [AI Ethics: Global Perspectives](https://aiethicscourse.org) - Comprehensive free course by NYU/GovLab/UNESCO covering global ethical frameworks and policy
-3. 🟡 [Practical Steps for Building Fair AI Algorithms (Coursera)](https://www.coursera.org/learn/algorithmic-fairness) - Learn fairness principles and design algorithms that minimize bias in healthcare and other high-stakes applications
+3. 🟢 [Intro to AI Ethics (Kaggle)](https://www.kaggle.com/learn/intro-to-ai-ethics) - Hands-on practical course exploring bias identification in code

 **After completing the starter kit, explore the full resources below.**